subquery/subquery-example-ens/README.md

 # SubQuery - Starter Package

-The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
+This project can be use as a starting point for developing your new Ethereum SubQuery project, it indexes all ENS Records in the ENS registry

-A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.

 ## Preparation